proc7ts/call-thru/README.md

 )('foo', 'bar'); // ['bar', 'foo']
 ```

 A `NextCall` instance is a no-arg function returning itself.
-This is can be chained as a pass:
+Thus is can be chained as a pass:

 ```TypeScript
 import { callThru, nextArgs } from 'call-thru';